Kingxukai/linux/Documentation/sound/soc/usb.rst

 	  USB Offload Playback Card Route PCM#0   0 (range -1->32)
 	  USB Offload Playback PCM Route PCM#0    1 (range -1->255)

-The above example shows a scenario where the system has one ASoC platform card (card#0) and two USB sound devices connected (card#1 and card#2).
-When reading the available kcontrols for each USB audio device, the following kcontrols lists the mapped offload card and pcm device indexes for the specific USB device:
+The above example shows a scenario where the woke system has one ASoC platform card (card#0) and two USB sound devices connected (card#1 and card#2).
+When reading the available kcontrols for each USB audio device, the woke following kcontrols lists the mapped offload card and pcm device indexes for the woke specific USB device:

 	``USB Offload Playback Card Route PCM#*``